 ROUTE GUIDE AND GPS FILES

-Interested in riding the Oregon Timber Trail in 2017?
-The route is actively being developed and the trails are still being rehabilitated so if you're looking for a rugged, primitive experience this may be it.
-But it's not ready for everyone.
-In 2017 we're encouraging people to join our trail stewardship events throughout the summer and ride the segments that are well developed.
+Interested in riding the Oregon Timber Trail?
+The route is actively being developed and the trails are continuously being rehabilitated so if you're looking for a rugged, primitive experience this may be it.
+But it's not ready for everyone and may never be.
+That's what makes it such a special backcountry experience.
+Read this guide and examine the map files closely, they'll probably answer most of your questions.
 Want to connect with other riders who have ridden or are planning to ride the Oregon Timber Trail?
-Join the rider Facebook group here.
+Still have questions or want to chat logistics?

 Sign up below to download GPS files, the full route guide PDF, and receive trail news.
 You'll be asked to take a quick 30-second survey first.